test-kitchen

 Origin

-The "Test Kitchen" name reflects the experimental nature - like a restaurant test kitchen where chefs try multiple approaches before putting a dish on the menu.
+Named after a restaurant test kitchen, where chefs try multiple approaches before putting a dish on the menu.

 02